 This article has been updated to reflect information from outbreaks of West Nile Virus in Southern USA, where over 1000 cases of West Nile Virus have been reported as well as over 40 deaths across 5 states, and with the Zika virus which has now spread to almost the entire continent of South America and Mexico.
 While the trials of more Oxitec-engineered mosquitos continues, it is uncertain if their recent releases will fix the problems that may have arose from their first scientific experimentation with GMO Aedes Aegypti mosquitos where mosquito-farms were built in Brazil to combat the Dengue Fever carrying mosquitos.
 While the long-term consequences of releasing tens of thousands more GMO mosquitos into our environment are uncertain, you can still take all measures to protect yourself from mosquito bites and stings.
+This information is not intended as medical advice or to diagnose, treat or cure any disease.
+Reader assumes all liability for personal choices with the use of essential oils and holistic wellness.

 A mild winter and wet spring in some areas has been a combination mosquitos love. warm, wet weather often brings mosquitos.